The City of Del Mar Improves its Main Camino with Trees and Silva Cells

-• Silva Cells captured over 20,000 gallons of stormwater from the streets and sidewalks while supporting load bearing surfaces above.
+– Silva Cells captures over 20,000 gallons of stormwater from the streets and sidewalks while supporting load-bearing surfaces above.

-• An innovative narrow grate drain system (see diagram below) was designed that acts as an inlet to allow stormwater runoff to flow to a collection point and distributed throughout the Silva Cell system via a distribution pipe configuration.
+– An innovative narrow grate drain system was designed that acts as an inlet to allow stormwater runoff to flow to a collection point and distributed throughout the Silva Cell system via a distribution pipe configuration.

-of 3/8 inch minus was used.
-These soils enable for water quality treatment followed by underground infiltration of treated runoff, so integrating a significant stormwater solution was critical for this coastal community.
+The city has some steep slopes so integrating a significant stormwater solution was critical for this coastal community.
 One of the primary goals was to ensure the new streetscape was extremely safe for all visitors and collect runoff from the sidewalks and medians away from the local businesses.
-Further- more, there was a strong desire to promote healthy tree growth to provide a beautiful urban environment.
+Furthermore, there was a strong desire to promote healthy tree growth to provide a beautiful urban environment.

 Trench Drain System

-A linear trench drain was a suitable inlet configuration for this project as sheet flow was expected from the drainage area (sidewalks).
-No pre-treatment was designed as part of this project.
-Together with Spurlock Landscape Architects, DeepRoot designed a trench drain inlet consisting of a long, narrow grate drain that allows for runoff from the sidewalks to flow to a collection point.
+Together with Spurlock Landscape Architects, Deeproot designed a trench drain inlet consisting of a long, narrow grate drain that allows for runoff from the sidewalks and medians to flow to a collection point.
 From here it is distributed throughout the Silva Cell system via a distribution pipe configuration out to the municipal storm drain system.